MEgooneh/DevOps-Cert/README.md

 ## description

-there is ansible playbook "main.yml"
+there is an ansible playbook at "playbooks/main.yml"

-in that we do these steps :
+it does these tasks :

 1. hardening server with iptables. opening ports: 80->http , 5000:docker registry, 9011: ssh/ also disabling ssh access with password
 2. reintsall docker